 Our Approach to Nursing

-At the University of Wisconsin Hospital and Clinics, we believe that nursing is both an art and a science.
+At UW Health, we believe that nursing is both an art and a science.
 Nurses here are not only highly accomplished practitioners with extensive knowledge about advanced diagnostic and therapeutic modalities, but they are also deeply committed to delivering care in a manner sensitive to the patient's and family's needs.

 Professional Practice Model